EthereumAIFoundation/explorer/web3j-app/docs/source/command_line.rst

    Please enter your existing wallet file password:
-   Wallet for address 0x19e03255f667bdfd50a32722df860b1eeaf4d635 loaded Please confirm address of running Ethereum client you wish to send the transfer request to [http://localhost:8545/]:
+   Wallet for address 0x19e03255f667bdfd50a32722df860b1eeaf4d635 loaded Please confirm address of running EthereumAI client you wish to send the transfer request to [http://localhost:8545/]:
-   Connected successfully to client: Geth/v1.4.18-stable-c72f5459/darwin/go1.7.3 What amound would you like to transfer (please enter a numeric value): 0.000001 Please specify the unit (ether, wei, ...) [ether]:
+   Connected successfully to client: Geai/v1.4.18-stable-c72f5459/darwin/go1.7.3 What amound would you like to transfer (please enter a numeric value): 0.000001 Please specify the unit (etherai, wei, ...) [etherai]:
-   Please confim that you wish to transfer 0.000001 ether (1000000000000 wei) to address 0x9c98e381edc5fe1ac514935f3cc3edaa764cf004
+   Please confim that you wish to transfer 0.000001 etherai (1000000000000 wei) to address 0x9c98e381edc5fe1ac514935f3cc3edaa764cf004
    Please type 'yes' to proceed: yes
    Commencing transfer (this may take a few minutes)...................................................................................................................$